Stichoza/google-translate-php/README.md

 $tr->setTokenProvider(new MyTokenGenerator);
 ```

+### Translation Client (Quality)

+Google Translate has a parameter named `client` which defines quality of translation.
+First it was set to `webapp` but later google added `gtx` value which results in a better translation quality in terms of grammar and overall meaning of sentences.

+You can use `->setClient()` method to switch between clients.
+For example if you want to use older version of translation algorithm, type `$tr->setClient('webapp')->translate('lorem ipsum...')`.
+Default value is `gtx`.

 ### Errors and Exception Handling

 Static method `trans()` and non-static `translate()` and `getResponse()` will throw following Exceptions: